|Nutrition Facts (per serving)|

 This Korean dish of cylindrical rice cakes (duk) covered in a thick, spicy sauce is a popular street food in Korea.
 It is also eaten as a casual meal at home or as a drinking snack.

-- 1 lb cylindrical rice cakes (duk), cut into 2" pieces
+1 pound cylindrical rice cakes, or duk, cut into 2-inch pieces

-- 1 package rectangular fish cake (oden or omook), sliced into 1" pieces
+1 cup rectangular fish cake, oden, or omook, sliced into 1-inch pieces

-- 3 shiitake mushrooms, soaked and sliced into pieces
+3 pieces shiitake mushrooms, soaked, sliced into pieces

-- Soak rice cakes (duk) for about an hour in cold water (see tip at the end if short on time).
+Soak rice cakes (duk) for about an hour in cold water (see tip at the end if short on time).

-- In a pot, mix 3 cups water with kochujang, kochukaru, garlic, sugar, and soy sauce and bring to a boil.
+In a pot, mix 3 cups water with kochujang, kochukaru, garlic, sugar, and soy sauce and bring to a boil.